snowman-repos/book/account_managers/README.md

 Given this list, you will want to formulate questions that asses the client's perception of how you and your team have handled the project in this context.
 For example:

-* Did we fulfill the following requirements...
+* Did we fulfil the following requirements...
 * To what extent have the deliverables met the expectations set in our original proposal [1-5]
 * To what extent were we on shedule?
 How happy were you with the time we took to deliver each stage of the project?
 [1-5]
 * How happy were you with the project updates I sent?
 Were they frequent enough?
 Detailed enough?